gonnavis/TeamControl/README.md

 # TeamControl

-Remote Control Application based on WebRTC
+Visual Desktop Remote Control Application based on WebRTC

 ## On the computer to be controlled